 Botulinum Toxin Type A (Botox)

 Recent studies have shown that Botox injections into the bladder can significantly decrease OAB symptoms and can also improve bladder capacity and the ability to empty the bladder.
 Research varies as to the dosage and duration of relief, but the findings are promising for those who do not respond to anticholinergics.
 The FDA has not approved Botox for incontinence.

 When conservative measures for OAB are unsuccessful, surgery is another treatment option.
 Some surgeries are reversible but are not recommended for everyone.
-Women who are pregnant or who plan to become pregnant may want to wait until after childbirth, because changes occurring with pregnancy may counteract the surgical modification.
+Women who are pregnant or who plan to become pregnant may want to wait until after childbirth.
+This is because the changes that occur during pregnancy may counteract the surgical modification.

 Sacral Nerve Stimulation

 To help reduce urge incontinence, an electrical device can be implanted at the base of the spine.
-The device, which is about the size of a small stopwatch, produces electrical currents that can influence bladder-control muscle by gently stimulating the sacral nerve.
-Before the device is implanted, a patient will have a test run with an exterior electrical device to see whether this treatment can be of benefit.
+The device, which is about the size of a small stopwatch, produces electrical currents.
+These currents can influence the bladder control muscle by gently stimulating the sacral nerve.
+Before the device is implanted, a patient will have a test run with an exterior electrical device.
+This allows the doctor to determine whether this treatment will beneficial.
 Nerve stimulation can be costly and have adverse side effects.

 This procedure increases the capacity of the bladder by adding intestine segments or by reducing the muscle-squeezing ability of the bladder.
 This surgery is lengthy and recovery time may take several weeks.
 Adverse side effects can include infection and chronic diarrhea.
 Intermittent catheterization may be required for complete bladder emptying.